tauri-apps/vue-cli-plugin-tauri/README.md

 ## Installation

-Please read the general Tauri wiki if you run into any problems: https://github.com/tauri-apps/tauri/wiki.
+Please read the general Tauri docs if you run into any problems: https://tauri.studio/docs/getting-started/intro/.

 ### General Prerequisites: